gromkii/sandbox-2/README.md

 mind.
 This was my first attempt at really making a single page app with React, and in doing so I have learned a lot about the framework and I am excited to work on more projects with it in the future.

+## Challenges

+Having to learn React in such a short amount of time was my main obstacle to overcome for this project.
+The biggest take away from doing all of this was how to store information in a react components state, especially from AJAX calls to an API.